jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="flex justify-center gap-x-4" >🔗 <a href="microsoft.github.io/react-native-macos">microsoft.github.io/react-native-macos</a></div>

 <!--
 To fix that, we made a new docs site!
 It lives in the React Native macOS repo, so it's super easy to find and update.
 And it has a dark mode!
+As I worked on macOS over the last several months, if I ran into something I felt I know that others should also know, I'd make a note to add it to the website.
+Remember that release guide I mentioned?
+After I wrote it, I added it to the docs too
 -->

 ---